Ambarish563/-ticket-reservation-system/README.md

 * The Confirmation type should have methods for generating confirmation codes and printing confirmation details to the console.
 * The implementation should be free of deadlock, race conditions, and livelock.
 * The reservation system should only allow valid inputs for the number of seats and seat numbers.
+* There are few test functions in the reservaton_test.go.
 * The reservation_test.go file should not be edited.
 * You should only edit the reservation.go file in the ticket package.
 * Your implementation should use channels and goroutines to implement concurrency in the reservation system.